prior-technology/SymbolicTransformer/README.md

  Prediction(6.37% " 6", unembed(" 6") ⋅ (T * embed(","))

 ```
+## Expressions

+Many of the types added include an expression which shows how that result was calculated.
+Expressions like  `(unembed(" 5") ⋅ (T * embed(","))` are runnable but depend on having a PromptedTransformer named T, and the embed/unembed variables refer to this from a global variable which tracks the most recently defined PromptedTransformer.

 ## Current task

-trying to have the expression from predict be re-runnable.
-The expression is now like `:(unembed(" 5") ⋅ (T * embed(","))` but that is not runnable, embed/unembed required T
-as an argument, the ⋅ operation wasn't defined for HGFResidual, and it assumes the transformer is named T. I've added embed/unembed methods that use a global from
-the WrappedTransformer module to use the most recently defined PromptedTransformer.

-The string passed into embed and unembed may be tokenized into multiple vectors.
-For now these functions return Vector{HGFResidual}, rather than a single HGFResidual containing a vector with multiple columns.
-The dot product currently fails because both are returned as column-vectors. unembed should store a row vector instead.
+Add an expand function or rule which replaces transformer with the blocks it contains.

 [![Build Status](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml?query=branch%3Amain)